 Little research evidence for, or objective, reliable way to measure SEL’s efficacy; raises significant concerns about student health and privacy

 BOSTON – Social-emotional learning (SEL) has been billed as a transformational tool that will propel students to greater academic achievement and personal fulfillment.
-Unfortunately, as a new Pioneer Institute study makes clear, the research evidence to back up these claims is thin and unpersuasive.
+Unfortunately, as a new Pioneer Institute study on social-emotional leaning makes clear, the research evidence to back up these claims is thin and unpersuasive.
 Moreover, the risks SEL poses to student privacy and health are significant.

 Proponents of SEL call for focusing less on academic content and knowledge in schools, and more on student attributes, mindsets, values, and behaviors.
 Not only are the goals of SEL ill-defined, but they also raise significant, unanswered questions about what attitudes should be promoted.